Sign In

 1.

-It reduces the time users spend thinking about what to ask.
+It cuts down time users spend thinking about what to ask.

-It allows you to interact with AI without having to write complex commands or prompts.
+It allows users to interact with AI even without crafting complicated commands or prompts.

 2.

-It provides users with the opportunity to discover and leverage features they didn't know about.
+It gives users a chance to discover and use features they didn’t know about before.

 3.